How to Grow your Instagram Engagement in 2021

 What Does ‘Engagement’ Mean for your Business?

-With this in mind, here are 11 proven ways to get more engagement on Instagram and grow your business in 2020.
+With this in mind, here are 11 proven ways to get more Instagram growth with your target audience and grow your business in 2021.

 If you run a business or a personal brand, you must switch to an Instagram business Account.
-This will give you way more control and a ton of amazing insights to use to tweak your strategy.
+This will give you a lot more control of your Instagram account, and a ton of Instagram analytics to use to tweak your strategy.

 Some significant advantages come with having a business account.